An author who is passionate about writing books, reading and storytelling.

 Your most recent book is a children’s book.
 How did that come about?

 Remember I said that ideas can appear at any time?
 Well, this is a classic example.
 When my bank promoted me in the fall of 2005, I moved to a new office downtown.
-One crisp autumn morning as I walked up University Avenue to get to work I noticed there was a tiny park next door to a large courthouse.
+One crisp autumn morning as I walked up University Avenue on the way to my office, I noticed there was a tiny park next door to a large courthouse.
 A gang of squirrels were frolicking and having a good time there.
 The crab apple trees in the park had lost all their leaves.
 It was a beauty to see the slender branches covered with thousands of little ripe crab apples.
 Some were strewn on the ground and the squirrels were feasting on them.
-Suddenly, an idea came to me; write a children’s book about squirrels living in a city.
-I had already published one adult book and had been working on a second, but I knew nothing about writing children’s books.
+Suddenly, an idea came to me; write a children’s book about squirrels living in a city!
+I had already published one adult book and had been working on a second book, but I knew nothing about writing children’s books.
 The next day I travelled with my camera and took pictures of the crab apple trees and the squirrels—they were still there feasting!
-The pictures were supposed to give me inspiration to concoct some delightful squirrel stories.
+The pictures were supposed to give me the inspiration to concoct some delightful squirrel stories.
 It has taken a while to publish the first story, but there it is!
+I've now written 3 books in the series.

 AN INTERVIEW WITH GOODREADS 2017: